Fushuma/FIP/README.md

 ## Contributing

-To submit a proposal, clone the repository, add your FUMA using the provided template, and submit a Pull Request to the Callisto Network’s FUMAs repository.
+To submit a proposal, clone the repository, add your FUMA using the provided template, and submit a Pull Request to the Fushuma FUMAs repository.

 ## FUMA Status Terms